 - Click Save and choose the application type Web application.

-- Click library in the menu on the left side of the console.
-Then choose Google+ API under the Social APIs section.
+- Click APIs in the menu on the left side of the console.

 - Return to configuring your application, which should now be set up to allow users to sign in using their Google+ credentials.